r-e-x-a-g-o-n/IaC-boilerplate/Temp/AutoGrader_README.md

 		For Python,

 	    `# ASSIGNMENT 1, Problem 1, Points 2`
-    > See an example of Problem cell in the template
+    > See an example of Problem cell in the example notebooks

 	- **Test Cell**
 	The Test cell is a cell that an instructor has to put in a code for students to run to check whether their codes or answers in a corresponding problem cell is in a correct format or not, e.g. String, Integer, List of Integer, RDD and so on.
 In one problem, it can have only one Test cell.
 The Test cell will be extracted along with problem cells to an assignment notebook and has to be tagged with the following comment in the first line.